-- 1. The language normally used by that person, or, in the case of a child, the language normally used by the child's parents. - 2.
+- 1. The language normally used by that person, or, in the case of a child, the language normally used by the child's parents; - 2.
 In all direct contact with a child (including evaluation of the child), the language normally used by the child in the home or learning environment.

-For a person with deafness, blindness, or no written language, the mode of communication is what the person normally uses (such as sign language, Braille, or oral communication).
+For a person with deafness or blindness, or for a person with no written language, the mode of communication is what the person normally uses (such as sign language, Braille, or oral communication).